 Learn more about ALS Association – Wisconsin Chapter at www.alsawi.org.
 Look for future communications in our bi-monthly @Birch Scroll ezine, and on Facebook about the Birkie® Skiers for Cures partnership with ALS and how you can get involved.

 Skiers, Friends, Familes, Spectators:

-You’re invited to ski the 2017 Prince, Korte or Birkie events as a member of Team ALS.
-Click here for information and registration.
+You’re invited to ski the 2018 Prince, Korte or Birkie events as a member of Team ALS.
+Please call the ALS Association of WI directly for information and registration at: (414)831-3993.

 The ALS Wisconsin Chapter’s mission is to create a world without ALS by raising money for research.
 They’re also dedicated to providing support and assistance to patients and their families throughout Wisconsin.

 The Birkebeiner and ALS have a mutual connection through longtime Hayward resident John Jaeckel, who completed the Birkie 17 times before being diagnosed with ALS.
 He was instrumental in helping create the partnership between Skiers for Cures and the ALS Wisconsin Chapter.